tomtjes/nTRAC/readme.md

 ## Default Settings

-Edit `ntrac` to change the default settings.
+Edit `ntrac.config` to change the default settings.
 You can always override default settings by passing a parameter to the script, see *Usage* below.
 - `auphonic=false`
   If `true` Auphonic transcription will always be triggered.
 - `google=false`